 </div>

-The downside?
-It’s easier to break your layout if you’re not careful.
-One misplaced div, and suddenly your beautifully designed FAQ section looks like it went through a blender.
+The downside is that it’s easier to break your layout if you’re not careful.
+One misplaced div, and your FAQ section looks like it went through a blender.

-My experience with microdata has been mixed.
+My results with microdata have been mixed.
 For simple sites with static content, it works great.
-But for dynamic sites or those using page builders?
-JSON-LD wins every time.
+For dynamic sites or those using page builders, JSON-LD wins every time.

 Success Story: A client’s recipe blog saw a 127% increase in organic traffic after implementing microdata for their FAQ sections.
 The key?
 They matched their most-searched questions from Google Search Console with their FAQ content.

-Whether you’re using JSON-LD or microdata, your HTML structure matters.
+Whether you use JSON-LD or microdata, your HTML structure matters.
 A lot.
-Search engines love clean, semantic HTML, and your FAQ sections should be no exception.
+Search engines like clean, semantic HTML, and your FAQ sections should be no exception.

 Start with a clear heading structure.
 Your FAQ section should have an H2 or H3 heading, with individual questions as the next level down.
-Don’t jump from H2 to H4 – search engines interpret that as confusing hierarchy.
+Don’t jump from H2 to H4, since search engines read that as a confusing hierarchy.

 <section class="faq-section">